Strategic Long-Term Capacity Planning for Professional Services

 • Providing benefits for a better work/life balance

-• Investing time in training and development to grow their skill sets
+• Investing time in capacity development to grow their skill sets

 The latter is an essential part of succession planning or the strategy of identifying and developing key talent to ensure continuous service delivery.
 In an era of relentless change, a well-prepared team can become an agency’s biggest asset.